Home » EndoAware Workplace Accreditation Program

-In an Australian government report, endometriosis is reported to cost Australian society $9.7 billion annually with two-thirds of these costs attributed to a loss in productivity with the remainder, approximately $2.5 billion being direct healthcare costs.
+An Australian government report revealed that endometriosis costs Australian society $9.7 billion each year, with two-thirds of these costs attributed to lost productivity with the remaining $2.5 billion covering direct healthcare costs.

-Further research is necessary, but it’s our goal to start conversations with employers and employees about endometriosis in the workplace.
+While further research is needed, our goal is to start conversations with employers and employees about managing endometriosis in the workplace.

-Endometriosis Australia’s Workplace Accreditation Program enables organisations to sustainably and strategically take meaningful action to support their employees with endometriosis.
+Endometriosis Australia’s Workplace Accreditation Program helps organisations to take sustainable and strategic action to support their employees with endometriosis.

 About the Endo@Work Research